-\The income limits changed 1.1.2008.
+^{}The income limits changed 1.1.2008.

 The amount of study grant is means-tested against student's all annual taxable income (excl. study grant) and scholarships.
 The means-testing affects the months the student can receive the benefit.
 A student has personal income limit, "free income", which is based on the number of months the student has received the grant.
 The annual free income limit is defined as 505 euro for every study months and 1,515 euro for every "unsupported" month (2007).
-The respective figures in 2008-2011 are 660 euro and 1,970 euro.
+The respective figures in 2008-2012 are 660 euro and 1,970 euro.
 The student may have income whenever during the calendar year.
 If the annual taxable income exceeds the free income, the student must pay back the benefit for equivalent amount of months.
 Assuming that student has received the benefit for nine months, annual earnings can be at most 9,090 euro (9x505+3x1,515) without having to repay the benefit.
+If the amout to be payed back is less than 170 euro (220 euro in 2008-2012), the student is not obliged to pay back any part of the study grant.